LinsLab/HetDDI/README.md

 - node(drug) id
 - interaction type

-## Weight file
+## Weight files

-The weight file for the model can be obtained from the following link.
+The weight files for the model can be obtained from the following link.

 The path for the weight files should be the root directory of project.